ied206/Joveler.DynLoader/USAGE.md

 #### PlaformDataModel, PlatformLongSize

-In C langauge, size of the data type changes per target platform.
-It is called as data model.
-Most notorious problem is the various size of the `long` data type.
+In C language, the size of the data type changes per target platform.
+It is called a data model.
+The most notorious problem is the various size of the `long` data type.
 These enum properties provide such information.

 | Property            | Windows 32bit | Windows 64bit | POSIX 32bit | POSIX 64bit |
 |---------------------|---------------|---------------|-------------|-------------|